Home Recipes Juicy Weber Q Roast Lamb with Garlic and Rosemary

 You will want to turn off the small control knob completely.
 And turn down the large control knob to the medium setting.

-Provided your Weber Q is not out in the open air on a windy day, you should not need to change this setting again.
+Provided your Weber Q is not in the open air on a windy day, you should not need to change this setting again.

 But just in case there is a lot of fluctuation in the temperature, you can adjust the roast control knob between the HI/MEDIUM setting to keep the temperature within the ballpark of where it needs to be to roast.